Singapore Governmental Salaries

 In his statement, Dr Yaacob, who is also Minister-in-Charge of Muslim Affairs, said the status of his wife as "an American citizen by birth confers dual citizenship to their two children until the age of 18."

 In truth, his children will not lose their American citizenship unless they choose to renounce it.
+Singapore does not recognize dual citizenship beyond the age of 22.
 The fee for renouncing is US$450, and whoever renounces will be considered an American citizen by the American IRS for the next five years for tax purposes.

 Mr Khaw Boon Wan